 - Buddy Program for Preps

-The school positively and actively encourages students with learning difficulties and caters for gifted and talented students.
+The school positively and actively encourages students with learning difficulties and caters for gifted and talented students through differentiation within the classrooms.
 The school provides a strong Disabilities Program in conjunction with a Language Support Program.
 Services are also provided by speech pathologists, psychologists and a school chaplain.

 Our school motto is ‘Wattleview educates learners for life’.
 Values of Getting Along, Confidence, Persistence, Organisation and Resilience, are implemented through the ‘You Can Do It’ program and Tribes Agreements.
 Student management and wellbeing is supported through Restorative Practices.
 Students are empowered to take on the roles and responsibilities of school leadership, demonstrating a strong commitment to our values program.